Like the majority of my client’s babies, I was born in Boston.

 I do travel around New England and occasionally elsewhere to teach workshops on fertility awareness, cervical self-exam, herbalism for reproductive health, full-spectrum doula support, and other topics.
 If you’d like to organize something in your area, reach out!

-Emma’s Training and Education
+Training and continuing education

 Spinning Babies with Lorenza Holt in Brookline, MA, 2016